elubdynasty/AspinSocietyEcommerceProj/README.md

 npm run build
 ```

-There is a Heroku postbuild script @ the package.json, whenever you push it to Heroku for deployment, no need to build it manually.
+There is a Render postbuild script @ the package.json, whenever you push it to Render for deployment, no need to build it manually.

 ### Seed Database